flaneurette/Apache-Honeypot/README.md

 > UNIQUE_KEY is required, so that scanners cannot guess the location of the honeypot!

-> 2.1: Edit the .htaccess in the root, and rename: honeypot-strike.php to something unique.
+> 2.1: Edit the .htaccess in the root, scroll to the end at the final rewrite rule, and rename: honeypot-strike.php to something unique.
 Then upload the .htaccess!

 Step 3: